 Span injured himself Aug.
 12 while attempting to make a falling catch.
 He returned to play in three of four games against Texas Aug.
-23-28 but had a setback and landed on the DL.
+23-28 but had a setback and landed on the DL.How will infield look?

 With Pedro Florimon getting a long look in recent weeks and Eduardo Escobar being called up this month, the Twins might have a few options for their 2013 middle infield combination.